bndnio/concurrency-mini-problems/README.md

 grasp of the state of shared variables, who is in the room, and who is allowed together.
-While the go implementation follows a well defined pattern, it is harder to understand right away.
+While the go implementation follows a well defined pattern, it isn't dead simple.

-Winner: Node (in a cheat-y sort of way)
+Winner: Node (in a cheat-y sort of way, again)

 #### Performance

 Depending on how you constrain the system, performance could go either way.
-In Node, it is reliable since there is no starvation and processes requests in a first in first out (FIFO) manner.
+In Node, it is reliable since there is no starvation and processes requests are handled in a first in first out (FIFO) manner.

 Given a large system to scale across, it's likely that go could perform better.
 But given the test environment on my laptop, Node ran faster.

-Winner: Node (in a cheat-y sort of way)
+Winner: Node (in a cheat-y sort of way, again again)

 ## (3) Insert-Search-Delete